TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-georestore.md

 **Point in Time Restore**

 ### Recommended video
-In the following video, you will learn how to perform Point in Time Retore in Azure SQL.
+In the following video, you will learn how to perform Point in Time Restore in Azure SQL.

 <video>
 <src>https://youtu.be/CX9UoYw9shU</src>